rhoai-mlops/lab-instructions/docs/2-in-the-rhythm-of-data/1b-kfp.md

     ![experiments.png](./images/experiments.png)

-    You'll be able to get many details such as,
+    You'll be able to get many details such as:

     - the relationship between the steps
     - the output of each step